Frosthaven/cyberpunk-ff06b5-research/docs/Research/Around The City/time-as-a-loop.md

 dejavu reference and his silver hand before fading to black in that scene.

 Is this a [corrupted memory](theory-broken-time.md), borrowing from V and Johnny to bring a ghost image from across the timeline into being?
+It always feels like something is bleeding over from the two being merged.
+Like white noise over an impure tv broadcast.

 ### Game Time Loop